 Building Website Awareness After You Launch

-So you’ve just launched your first website and have officially “moved online”.
+So you’re ready to start building website awareness as you’ve just launched and have officially “moved online”.
 Now what?
 Many newcomers to the online world often ask themselves “why isn’t my website appearing on Google when I search?”

 Just know this, my friend, you are not alone in asking this question.
 It is in fact, a very common question that many need clarification on, as building and launching a website is just the first step in your new online journey.